General Info

 A note explaining your child's absence from school should be presented to the class teacher on his/her return.

-CHILDREN LEAVING SCHOOL DURING THE DAY
+PUPILS LEAVING SCHOOL DURING THE DAY

-In all cases where children have to leave school during school time, a simple request in writing must be presented to the class teacher.
+In all cases where pupils have to leave school during school time, a simple request in writing must be presented to the class teacher.
 This is retained by the teacher and is essential for accuracy of school records.

-Parents must on these occasions collect their children from the school office.
+Parents/carers must on these occasions collect their children from the school office.
 We do not permit pupils to leave the premises unaccompanied.
 I know you will understand that these arrangements are necessary to ensure the safety of our pupils.

 SCHOOL UNIFORM